4698RaiderRobotics/frc2020/docs/README.md

 ```

 # Raiders Git Quick Commands.
-Primarily we will be working with four git commands.
+Primarily we will be working with five git commands.
+We'll go over branch and merge later.

 ## git pull ( Pull other peoples changes into my code )
 You should git pull on regular basis.
 We'll go into more detail.